MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 2. **Power Apps portal login**
     With Power Apps portal logins, total number of logins would be 100 \* 30 = 3000 (as each user is logging in once every day) and customer will need to purchase capacity for 3000 logins for the website.

-### If I create a Power Pages website that can potentially be used by 100,000 authenticated users, however in a given month it will only be used by 5,000 users (out of the 100,000).
-Do I need to purchase authenticated per user capacity for 100,000 users or 5,000 users?**
+### Suppose I create a Power Pages website that can potentially be used by 100,000 authenticated users.
+However in a given month it will only be used by 5,000 users (out of the 100,000).
+Do I need to purchase authenticated per user capacity for 100,000 users or 5,000 users?

 Power Pages authenticated per user/website is licensed based on the number of unique authenticated users who access the site in a month.
 In this example, the customer should purchase capacity for 5,000 users.